 Liberal Arts at Warwick balances your freedom to choose optional modules from around the University with the specific and real benefits of studying our own interdisciplinary core modules.

-The rest of your workload (45 CATs) will consist of your choice of first-year optional modules from within the Liberal Arts Department or across the University.
-Some of the first-year optional modules you'll choose from are 'required optional core modules', and must be passed in order to proceed on your specified pathway.
-You'll usually apply to pursue a Disciplinary Interest or Specialist Interest Pathway at the end of the second term of your first year.
+The rest of the first year will consist of optional modules.
+These modules could be from within the Liberal Arts Department or from across the University.
+Some of the first-year optional modules you will choose from are 'required core optional modules’.
+These modules must be passed to proceed on your specified pathway in Year Two.

 "The course structure is something that really appealed to me"

 "When applying to Liberal Arts at Warwick the course structure is something that really appealed to me.
 I just felt like it had the right balance of core modules and optional modules so that I didn't feel trapped in anything that I didn't want to do and after having dropped out of a different uni for precisely that reason, that was something that was very important to me."

 Liberal Arts graduate

 "You feel like you belong to a department"

 "Another perk of Warwick is the high ratio of Liberal Arts core modules to our free module options; this makes you feel like you belong to a department rather than being scattered around many, as seems the case at many other universities offering the degree."